 The primary reason people consult a chiropractor, physiotherapist or massage therapist is the presence of pain.
 Whether it is a pain in the neck, the back, the shoulder or the knee, pain drives their decision to consult.
 Pain can be a complicated thing.
-It is an uncomfortable feeling, but it is necessary.
-It can range from a mild nuisance to debilitating.
+It is an uncomfortable feeling that can range from a mild nuisance to debilitating, but it is necessary.
 It alerts us that something is wrong with our bodies.

 Symptoms Are the Tip of the Iceberg